The Business Challenge caused by Legacy Software Systems

-This Investment Manager was frustrated with an old legacy system they had in place, it was not aligned with their business processes and making changes to it in its current form was proving expensive and taking too much time.
+This Investment Manager was frustrated with the old legacy systems they had in place, it was not aligned with their business processes and making changes to it in its current form was proving expensive and taking too much time.
 Legacy software systems are responsible for delays and disruption.
 Make sure you update your outdated software to remain effective and competitive.

-Team members were wasting time finding workarounds to reconcile the way the business was functioning in the present versus how it was in the past.
-They wanted something that could work now and be adapted in the future delivered for a reasonable price within a guaranteed time frame that wasn’t going to impact other projects and day-to-day operations.
+Team members were wasting time finding workarounds to reconcile the way the business was functioning in the present with their operating systems versus how it was in the past.
+They wanted something that could work now and be adapted in the future and delivered for a reasonable price within a guaranteed time frame that wasn't going to impact other projects and day-to-day operations.
 That is where our legacy applications and legacy software came into play.

-- The business had progressed and the processes had been improved over time, but the old legacy system functionality was not reflecting that.
+- The business had progressed and the processes had been improved over time, but the already existing legacy systems functionality was not reflecting that.
 This made the improvements less impactful and more costly to try and retrofit into the old way of doing things that the legacy system had been built around.

-- As the business was continuing to evolve any small changes that were needed to improve productivity and efficiency were costly, the business needed the system to be more responsive to new requirements going forward.
+- As the business was continuing to evolve any small changes that were needed to improve productivity and efficiency were costly, and the business needed new systems that would be more responsive to new business processes going forward.

 - Naturally the amount of data had increased over time, but this had a negative impact on the performance of the old legacy system.

-- The system was based upon was outdated which made support, maintenance and enhancement expensive and sometimes near impossible.
+- The system was based on outdated technology which made support, maintaining legacy systems and software updates very expensive and sometimes near impossible.

-- The client had a perfectly capable development team in place, however with other projects and the responsibilities involved with day-to-day operations, they needed a short-term increase to their development capacity in order to get this project delivered, without increasing the head count in the long term.
+- The client had a perfectly capable development team in place, however with other projects and the responsibilities involved with day-to-day operations, they needed a short-term increase in their development capacity in order to proceed with the software modernization, without increasing the head count in the long-term.